adobe/reactor-developer-docs/api/release_notes/breaking-changes.md

 **GET Rule and include Rule Components**

-Currenly if you want to retrieve the Rule Components in a Rule, you can do it in two ways:
+Currently if you want to retrieve the Rule Components in a Rule, you can do it in two ways:
 `rules/:id/rule_components`
 `rules/:id?include=rule_components`